 Superhero no.1: Desktop Application Testing

 Before we start with a deep analysis of this superhero, we need to explain what does this superhero defend.
 Desktop Applications are full-function apps that indeed dependent on hardware resources.
-They require installation on each computer separately, and although nowadays people are sometimes afraid of that, they are still very popular (if they are well tested and safe).
+They require installation on each computer separately, and although nowadays people are sometimes afraid of that, they are still very popular.
 The Desktop application can be run on private computers and laptops or at a workstation.
 That is the basic guideline for creating the right environment while implementing Software Testing.

 Here are a few common errors that arise while developing Desktop Applications: